 Appeal or Pay a Parking Ticket

 If you wish to appeal or pay a Conestoga issued parking ticket, please use the Lookup a Ticket process online.
-All appeals must be done online.
+Appeals must be done online, unless you have received a ticket for displaying a counterfeit or altered permit; these appeals must be done in person at the Doon campus parking office.
+No appeals will be done by email.
 Appeals must be received within five (5) days of the offence.
-No appeals will be done in person or by email.
 A valid appeal can be based only on the contention that a violation was issued contrary to the Parking Regulations or in error before an appeal will be considered.

 Top 10 Ways to Avoid Getting a Parking Ticket